Celtics claim 8th straight win, beat Hawks 126-101

 AP Sports Writer

-ATLANTA (AP) — Jaylen Brown scored 22 points to lead a balanced Boston attack and the East-leading Celtics stretched their winning streak to eight with a 126-101 victory over the Atlanta Hawks on Wednesday night.
+Jaylen Brown scored 22 points to lead a balanced attack and the East-leading Celtics stretched their winning streak to eight with a 126-101 victory over the Atlanta Hawks on Wednesday night.

 The Celtics were missing injured guards Marcus Smart and Malcolm Brogdon.
 It hardly mattered.